 Size of Relief Area Based on Reference Points: Anywhere between:

-- A line from the hole through the ball reference point (or within two club-lengths to the outside of that line), and
+- A line from the hole through the ball reference point (and within two club-lengths to the outside of that line), and

-- A line from the hole through the fairway reference point (or within two club-lengths to the outside of that line).
+- A line from the hole through the fairway reference point (and within two club-lengths to the outside of that line).

 But with these limits: